chandrabharat/GroceryApp/README.md

 # **Grocery List App**

 This is a grocery list app built using React.
 The app allows users to add, edit, and delete grocery items to a list.
+To see the production application visit https://grocerybestie.netlify.app/

 ## **Features**